 Marriage is an important step in an individual’s life.
-It means agreeing to spend the rest of the life with this special someone and building a family with them.
-Marriage tends to affect all aspects of one’s life, be it financially, spiritually and, not to forget, socially.
+It means agreeing to spend the rest of their life with this special person and building a family.
+Marriage tends to affect all aspects of one’s life financially, spiritually, or socially.

 When any two people get married, they become one.
 They tend to spend most of the time throughout the day together and make changes in their life that would incorporate both of them.

-When talking about the social effects of marriage, 4 possible scenarios may come to mind.
-Although there are no major changes, they do affect the individual’s daily life.
+When discussing the social effects of marriage, some possible scenarios come to mind.
+Although there are no major changes, they affect the individual’s daily life.

-Listed down below are the 4 possible ways marriage can affect your social life.
+Listed below are some possible ways marriage can affect your social life.

 1. Little to no change

-Usually, couples tend to experience almost zero effect on their social life once they get married.
+Usually, couples experience almost zero effect on their social life once they get married.

 This is because marriage has nothing to do with how and who you socialize with.
-Moreover, most couples have similar friend groups and prefer hanging out with them just like they did prior to marriage.
+Moreover, most couples have similar friend groups and prefer hanging out with them just like they did before marriage.

-Even if the two married individuals have different friend circles, each of them should have the freedom to enjoy by themselves and be independent of each other.
+Even if the two married individuals have different friend circles, each should be free to enjoy themselves and be independent of the other.

-Couples should provide each other with space they need to have a private life that does not involve the spouse.
-This way each of them is able to have a good time with friends and family just like they did before getting married.
+Couples should provide each other with the space they need to have a private life that does not involve the spouse.
+This way, each can have a good time with friends and family just like they did before getting married.

-This is a temporary social effect of marriage.
+Distancing from other social equations is usually a temporary social effect of marriage.

-When newly married, most couples are heads over heels in love each other.
-They prefer spending every minute of the day with each other and simply enjoy each other’s company and hence, end up ignoring their friends.
+When newly married, most couples are head over heels in love with each other.
+They may prefer spending every minute of the day with each other and may ignore their friends.

-Their new social life revolves entirely around their significant other, going to the movies, having romantic dinners, sweet weekend getaways and what not.
+Their new social life might revolve entirely around their significant other, going to the movies, having romantic dinners or lovely weekend getaways.
 However, this is usually a phase for many.

-Once it dials down and couples return to their regular daily life, they tend to connect back to their friends and family.
-Secondly, initially, when couples have children they tend to distance themselves from the rest.
+Once it dials down and couples return to their daily lives, they tend to connect back to their friends and family.
+Secondly, initially, when couples have children, they tend to distance themselves from the rest.

-But gradually, they begin to ease up and try to make out time for themselves.
+But gradually, they ease up and try to make time for themselves.
 This may include date nights for the couple or even deciding to take turns to take care of the child while one of them goes out to have some fun along with friends.

-Couples tend to get so caught up in their life and their busy schedule that they simply have no time for other people.
+Couples tend to get so caught up in their life and busy schedules that they have no time for other people.
+While balancing children, work and house chores, there might be too much for the couple to attend to.

-The upbringing of the children, work, house chores, there is simply too much for them to attend to.
-It is also seen that in order to cope up with the increasing finances of the family, one of the partners takes up multiple jobs while the other one stays at home to look after the house, kids and all other similar issues.
+Distancing is also seen in that to cope with the increasing finances of the family, one of the partners takes up multiple jobs while the other one stays at home to look after the house, kids and all other similar issues.

-For such couples, social life becomes almost non-existent.
-However, there are also some couple who make their family and kids their social life.
-They go out together and do all kids activities together to enhance love amongst themselves and live as a happy family.
+For such couples, social life might become almost non-existent.
+However, some couples make their family and kids their social life.
+They go out together and do all kids’ activities to enhance love among themselves and live as a happy family.

 All lovey-dovey couples can relate to this.